tiagoc0sta/03_Rainy_Knifes/README.md

-# Rainy knifes - Game
+# Rainy knives - Game

 Rainy knifes - Game project is taken from @awesometuts course video.
 It is an tutorial for an inicial gam, done in 44 minutes video.